Gardening Tips for Dog Owners

 As with all things related to gardening, a little planning can prevent a lot of mayhem.
-Make a few adjustments to accommodate dog and animal priorities, and you can transform the garden into a place where both the resident gardener and the resident canine can feel comfortable.
+Make a few adjustments to accommodate dog and animal priorities, and you can transform the garden into a place where both the resident gardener and the resident canine/s can feel comfortable.

 Famed dog trainer, Barbara Woodhouse, famously said, “Dogs aren’t born knowing what or what not to do; they only learn like children.”
 Invest in proper training for your four-legged “child” so that the two of you can work together to set boundaries—literally and figuratively—for garden behavior.
 Training works best when you start on a puppy, but even older dogs can benefit, especially from a skilled trainer.

 Training does not have to be expensive.
-A wide array of available books, videos and apps can guide you through gentle, effective ways of training your dog.
+A wide array of available books, videos, and apps can guide you through gentle, effective ways of training your dog.
 No matter what method you choose, the cost of training beats the trouble and expense of repairing your landscape when your furry friend misbehaves.

-Use tough plants along paths and other canine traffic areas and plant densely, because bare earth invites canine curiosity, mischief and digging.
-Enrich the soil every time you plant by using a quality amendment like Fafard® Garden Manure Blend to encourage thick, leafy growth.
+Use tough plants along paths and other canine traffic areas and plant densely, because bare earth invites canine curiosity, mischief, and digging.
+Enrich the soil every time you plant by using a quality amendment like Fafard® Garden Manure Blend to encourage thick, leafy growth

-Avoid planting species and varieties with sharp prickles or spines, and keep toxic plants confined to areas that are off limits to your dog.
+Avoid planting species and varieties with sharp prickles or spines, and keep toxic plants confined to areas that are off-limits to your dog.
 For a list of toxic indoor and outdoor plants, go to the ASPCA website on toxic plants (click here to view) or read our article about the 12 Most Poisonous Plants to Avoid for Kids and Pets.

 Dogs also need places to relieve themselves.
 If you don’t set aside those dedicated spaces and train the dog to use them, dog waste will harm your lawn and garden.
 Garden sculptures and other formative yard decor are often attractive to dogs for this purpose.
 Better they wee on something structural than your plants.
 Encourage your dogs to mark the right garden areas, and they will return to those spots.
 Also, keep a pooper scooper handy to keep the lawn clean.

 Humans get flabby and unhappy without sufficient exercise, and dogs are no different.
 Walk your dog at least forty-five minutes every day, or hire someone else to do so when time is at a premium.
-Space permitting; install an enclosed dog run in a corner of your yard, with a latched gate and appropriate shelter for dogs that stay outside for long periods.
+Space permitting; install an enclosed dog run in a corner of your yard, with a latched gate and appropriate shelter for dogs that stay outside periods.
 A dog that gets regular exercise is less likely to tear up the iris bed or uproot the tomatoes.